 You may be able to reduce some of these risks with fibroid treatment.
 Request an appointment with one of our expert specialists today to discuss how fibroid treatment may help.

-Fibroids, which can form in the uterine wall, outside the wall, or in the uterine cavity, are noncancerous tumors ranging in size, location, number, and type.
-While no one is sure why certain women are more susceptible to fibroids than others, they’re most common in African-American women, obese women, women who started their periods at an early age, and women with a family history of fibroids.
-Fibroid growth is thought to be caused by the influx of progesterone and estrogen; however, genetic and lifestyle factors also increase your chance of developing them.
+Uterine fibroids, which can form in the uterine wall, outside the wall, or in the uterine cavity, are noncancerous tumors ranging in size, location, number, and type.
+While no one is sure why certain women are more susceptible to fibroids, they’re most common in African-American women, obese women, women that started their periods at an early age, and women with a family history of fibroids.
+Fibroid growth is thought to be caused by the influx of progesterone and estrogen; however, genetic and lifestyle factors also increase your chance of development.

 - Increased level of white blood cells

 - Fatigue due to anemia

 If you are pregnant and believe you are experiencing fibroid symptoms, be sure to contact your doctor.
 While fibroid treatment is not generally performed on pregnant women, there may be help available for temporary symptom relief.

 We also want you to keep in mind that some fibroid symptoms, such as bleeding during pregnancy, can also be signs of pregnancy complications.
 Only a medical professional can provide an accurate diagnosis.

 Is It Safe to Get Pregnant With Fibroids?